rafaelsouzaf/denk-library/README.md

 It's not the objective of this project create a visual interface to manage the data.
 I have been working with web interfaces for many years and it's not a challenge for me.
-My main goal with this project is to practice Spring Book framework.
+My main goal with this project is to practice Spring Boot framework.

 ### cURL commands